-I) Co-contributions Incentive
+(H) Co-contributions Incentive

 The Government has a package of assistance whereby for eligible individuals the Government will contribute up to \$0.50 for each \$1.00 of member contribution.
-To be eligible for this co-contribution certain requirements need to be met, including:-
+To be eligible the following requirements must be met, including:-

-- Your personal non-concessional superannuation contribution must be made to your superannuation fund by 30 June 2018; - Your assessable income, reportable fringe benefits and reportable employer superannuation contributions must be less than \$51,813 per annum; - 10% or more of your total income for the year must be from employment and/or carrying on a business; - You are under 71 years of age; - You are a permanent resident of Australia; and - You lodge an income tax return for the year.
+- Your personal non-concessional superannuation contribution must be made to your superannuation fund by 30 June 2021.
+We note that you cannot receive the Government's co-contribution for personal contributions claimed as a tax deduction (as these are concessional contribution); - Your assessable income, reportable fringe benefits and reportable employer superannuation contributions must be less than \$54,837 per annum; - 10% or more of your total income for the year must be from employment and/or carrying on a business; - You are under 71 years of age; - You are a permanent resident of Australia; and - You lodge an income tax return for the year.

-The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income including reportable fringe benefits is \$36,813 or less and a personal contribution of \$1,000 has been made.
-This benefit reduces on a sliding scale between the assessable incomes of \$36,813 and \$51,813.
-In addition, from 1 July 2017 your total superannuation balance must be less than \$1.6m and you must not have exceeded your Non Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.
+The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income including reportable fringe benefits is \$39,837 or less and a personal contribution of \$1,000 has been made.
+This benefit reduces on a sliding scale between the assessable incomes of \$39,837 and \$54,837.
+In addition, from 1 July 2017 your total superannuation balance must be less than \$1.6m and you must not have exceeded your Non-Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.

-J) Contributions for Spouse
+(I) Contributions for Spouse

-Individuals may be entitled to a tax offset for superannuation contributions made by them on behalf of a low income or nonworking spouse.
-The maximum rebate available is \$540, and is calculated at 18% of contributions up to a maximum of \$3,000.
+Individuals may be entitled to a tax offset for superannuation contributions made by them on behalf of a low income or non-working spouse.
+The maximum rebate available is \$540 and is calculated at 18% of contributions up to a maximum of \$3,000.
 The offset begins to phase out once the spouse's gross assessable income (before deductions), reportable fringe benefits and salary sacrifice superannuation contributions exceeds \$37,000, and is fully phased out once it reaches \$40,000.